 The Sixth Green Growth Knowledge Platform (GGKP) Annual Conference will take place from 27-29 November 2018 in conjunction with the OECD's 2018 Green Growth and Sustainable Development Forum (GGSD) in Paris, France.
 It will focus on the theme of "Inclusive solutions for the green transition: Competitiveness, jobs/skills and social dimensions".

-The conference will address the political economy of green and low-carbon policy reforms, identify their distributional impacts, and explore inclusive solutions for households, workers, sectors and regions that may otherwise be hit hard by the transition and help them contribute to a greener future.
-Sessions will be developed around competitiveness, employment and distributional impacts of green policies.
+The conference will address the political economy of the green transition, by identifying distributional impacts and exploring inclusive solutions for workers, sectors, households and regions that may otherwise be hit hard in order to help them contribute to a greener future.
+It will also consider the role of SMEs in this context.
+The Forum sessions will be developed around competitiveness, employment and distributional impacts of green policies.

 fore more information including registration details.

-The conference is aimed at creating a new narrative around green growth and national competitiveness, and examining examples of “transition management strategies” towards green and inclusive growth.
-It will consist of panel discussions among policy makers, business, labour and civil society representatives and academia, as well as presentations of latest research and evidence base contributed by the OECD, other GGKP partners and beyond.
+The Forum is aimed at creating a new narrative around green growth and national competitiveness, and examining examples of successful “transition management strategies” that offer inclusive solutions for green growth.
+It will consist of panel discussions among policy makers, business, labour and civil society representatives and academia, as well as presentations of latest research contributed by the OECD, other GGKP partners and beyond.

 To generate research on the topic, the GGKP and the OECD issued a call for papers in May 2018.
 Papers were reviewed by a Scienfitic Committee comprised of the following experts: